Schroders: History

-F.C.
-Tiarks, a partner of J. Henry Schröder & Co. and managing director of the Schroder Bank, was a member of the Nazi-friendly Anglo-German Fellowship.
-According to author John Hargrave in his biography of Montagu Norman, F.C.
-Tiarks attented a meeting organized by Montagu Norman in 1934, where they agreed to include Hitler in their plans to finance Europe.
-However, it is important to note that John Hargrave is not an historian.

 Further key events included the public offering of the shares in J. Henry Schroder & Co.
 Ltd on the London Stock Exchange in 1959 and the acquisition of Helbert, Wagg & Co, a leading issuing house, in 1962.

 In 1986 the company disposed of Schrobanco, its commercial banking arm in New York and acquired 50% of Wertheim & Co., a mid-tier New York based investment bank, whose activities more closely mirrored those of the London business.
 Schroders played a leading role in the privatisations carried out by the UK Government in the 1980s and was to grow dramatically under Winfried Bischoff.
 Schroders was worth £30 million when he took over as CEO in 1984; in 2000 the company sold its investment banking division to Citigroup for £1.3 billion.
 Citigroup's European investment banking arm traded as Schroder Salomon Smith Barney from 2000 to 2003.

 In 2013, Schroders purchased the capital management arm of Cazenove in a deal worth £424 million.

 Schroders bought the London-based Sandaire Investment Office in September 2020.

 Schroders announced in June 2021 that it was uniting its specialist private assets capabilities under the newly launched Schroders Capital brand.

+In 2023, Schroders announced that Chris Durack and Karine Szenberg were appointed co-heads to its client groups in an internal restructuring effort to drive growth across the Asia-Pacific area.

+In September 2024, Schroders named finance chief Richard Oldfield as the new CEO, succeeding Peter Harrison, effective 8 November 2024.

+In November 2024, Schroders announced that they were reducing the size of its executive committee to 9 members from 22.
+As part of the overhaul, Ed Houghton, who was most recently a director at Legal & General Group Plc, would join Schroders and its management committee as head of strategy and investor engagement.